AndreyGS/MinimalMath/ReadMe.md

 - *static void testFloor();*
 - *static void testPowInteger();*
 - *static void testPow();*

+Finally you may try to use some functionality of SlicedDouble objects - these have many of the public methods.

 The main Java documentation is supplied in source files.